Security Alert: Phishing Messages & Calls

-A: Phishing is an attempt to obtain customer information by impersonating a reputable company/individual in order to persuade victims to reveal personal information (credit card numbers, account passwords, Social Security Numbers, etc.) that can be used for fraudulent purposes.
+A: Phishing is an attempt, mostly through emails, to obtain customer information by impersonating a reputable company/individual by persuading victims to reveal personal information (credit card numbers, account passwords, Social Security Numbers, etc.) that can be used for fraudulent purposes.
+Vishing, or voice phishing, is when fraudsters use phone calls or leave voice messages to conduct phishing attacks.
+Smishing, or SMS phishing, is when fraudsters send text messages to conduct phishing attacks.
+Fraudsters will use any communication method available to them to get to you.

 Q: What should I do if I receive a phishing text message, email, or phone call?